TomKrauss/pks-edit/doc/manual/editing_files.md

 Multi caret mode ends, when an operation is performed inside PKS Edit other than inserting characters and deleting characters or when the `ESCAPE` key is pressed.

+## Command Multiplier
+By using _Edit->Set Command Multiplier_ you can set a multiplier to be used to execute the next command multiple times.
+Setting the command multiplier to 10 for instance and then pressing `Ctrl+DEL` will delete the next 10 words in the text.

 ## Sorting text